MahatKC/HammingCodeWithDictionaries/README.md

 # HammingCodeWithDictionaries

-Assignment from Computer Organization and Architecture subject.
+Project developed in 2020 as an assignment for a Computer Organization and Architecture class.

 The input is a single number with the number of N lines that will follow.